 Bilateral Spending

-Because of its longstanding practice of gender mainstreaming throughout its ODA programming, Sweden’s largest funding areas for gender equality correspond to its largest funding areas overall: government and civil society received the largest share of funding for gender-focused projects (US$671 million, or 26%) in 2021, followed by humanitarian assistance (US$424 million, or 16%), and health and populations (US$310 million, or 12%).
+Because of its longstanding practice of gender mainstreaming throughout its ODA programming, Sweden’s largest funding areas for gender equality correspond to its largest funding areas overall: government and civil society received the largest share of funding for gender-focused projects (US$477 million, or 26%) in 2022, followed by humanitarian assistance (US$344 million, or 18%).

 Multilateral Spending and Commitments

 Sweden is a large contributor to the UN system.
-It is the largest contributor in total resources to UN Women, and the second-largest donor to UNFPA, with whom it has signed a multi-year contributions agreement of US$300 million for 2012-2025 (see sector Global Health).
-In line with its feminist foreign policy, Sweden strongly focuses on SRHR and supports initiatives such as She Decides.
+It has historically been the largest contributor in total resources to UN Women, and the second-largest donor to UNFPA, with whom it has signed a multi-year contributions agreement of US$300 million for 2012-2025 (see Sweden's involvement with Global Health).
+Sweden strongly focuses on SRHR and supports initiatives such as She Decides.

 Funding and Policy Outlook